mdrichardson/FUTpuppeteer/README.md

 * Can automatically manage transfer, watch, and unassigned lists
 * Contains *numerous* strategies that can be customized easily
 * Desktop and AutoRemote (Android app) notifications
+* Stealth:
+  * Uses randomized delays and off-center clicking to mimic human interactions
+  * Uses randomized keep-alive
+  * Customizeable maximum rate of user server requests
+  * You can compile chromedriver yourself [here](https://chromium.googlesource.com/chromium/src/+/master/docs/windows_build_instructions.md) and change `key` in `call_function.js` to something random, [as seen here](https://stackoverflow.com/a/41220267/7729352)

 ## Technical Features

-* Contains rate limiting and keep-alive function so that it can run continuously without getting "caught"
 * Notifications for captcha, buy, sell, etc
 * Fairly verbose logging and console output
 * Price checks with Futbin or Futhead
 * Saves price data and user buy/sell data in sqlite database
 * IMAP support: can auto-login with 2-factor email authentication
+* Passwords are saved locally using OS's credential manager.
+They can optionally be encrypted with a master password

 ## Limitations

-* Stores your password on your machine in plain text.
-Watch out!
-* Uses Selenium.
-This is slower than using requests, but significantly harder to get caught.
-This can also cause issues on slow machines and/or connections.
+* Runs on Selenium to mimic human interactions for better stealth.
+This requires higher CPU and RAM usage as well as additional delays due to page load times that you wouldn't see with something that uses EA's API directly.
-  * Try changing `lag_multiplier` in `global.yml` to something larger if your comupter or connection are slow.
+  * Try changing `lag_multiplier` in `global.yml` to something larger if you get errors because your comupter or connection are slow.
-* FUT web app does not differentiate well between similar cards of the same player (e.g. Gold Diego Costa with a club change).
+* FUT web app doesn't differentiate well between similar cards of the same player (e.g. Gold Diego Costa with a club change).
-  * In order to accurately get the price, all player card possibilities are grabbed from EA database.
-Cards in web app are then compared with those in database and closest match is returned.
-This is slightly slow.
+  * In order to accurately get the price of the right card, all player card possibilities are grabbed from EA database and stored locally.
+Cards that appear in web app searches are then compared with those in the database and the closest match is returned.
+This is slightly slow and you will requently be out-sniped by API-only bots.
+  * When FIFA was first released, this wasn't an issue.
+But as more and more new card variations were released, this was the only way to solve this issue without direct API calls (which are less stealthy).
 * EA database must be manually updated.
 It takes ~10 minutes to complete.
 You can update it manually by executing `update_player_data()` in `database.py`.

 ## Installation